orion512/baskref/README.md

 # Basketball Scraper

-The goal of this project is to set-up a basketball (NBA) database and fill it with data.
+The goal of this project is to provide a data collection utility for NBA basketball data.
+The data is then saved into a csv to be used by a different utility.

-To go about this we implement include a few layers:
-- DB Setup
-    - Used to setup and manage the database
-- Data Collection Layer
-    - Logic for pulling the data from an external data source
-- ETL Manager
-    - Calls the data collection layer and saves it into the database
+An optional future upgrade to the project will be to allow to store the data into a postgreSQL database directly.

 ## How to Setup?